Last updated on April 14th, 2022 at 11:37 am

 Concerns have been floated about technology diminishing the value of or even replacing store associates.
 However, the fact of the matter is that retail technology, such as a mobile point-of-sale (mPOS) solution, empowers store associates to build better relationships with customers, while also reducing pain points in their day-to-day job.

-With a mPOS store associates can do the following:
+With an mPOS store associates can do the following:

 A flexible OMS is also equipped to handle the variety of ways consumers expect to be able to receive products today.
 The pandemic significantly increased consumers’ interest in curbside pickup as it was a safe, convenient way to receive items.